intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 This example uses the **restclient-cpp** library to perform REST calls to the remote data server.
 The code can be found in the **lib** directory.
 The **restclient-cpp** library requires the **libcurl** package, which is already installed on the Intel® Edison board by default.

 This example also uses the Crow* web micro-framework to provide a simple-to-use, yet powerful web server.
-The **crow** library requires the **libboost** package be installed on the Intel® Edison board, as well as adding the needed include and lib files to the Eclipse* Cross G++ Compiler and Cross G++ Linker.
+The Crow* library requires the **libboost** package be installed on the Intel® Edison board, as well as adding the needed include and lib files to the Eclipse* Cross G++ Compiler and Cross G++ Linker.

 1. Update opkg base feeds so you can install the needed dependencies.
 Establish an SSH connection to the Intel® Edison board and run the following command:<br>